 Bob can finish a book report in 3 hours and Linda can complete the same book report in 2 hours.
 How long would it take both of them to complete a book report if they worked together?

 This may look very intimidating at first glance.
 However, logic tells us that since Linda can do this report herself in 2 hours, there is no way it should take both of them working together more than this amount of time.
-(No assumptions about goofing off are required for the SAT.)
+(No silly assumptions about things like goofing off are required for the SAT math questions.)

 The real answer, if you are curious, is 1 hour and 12 minutes.